Blosc/caterva-scipy21/caterva_workshop.md

     <img src="static/meta.png" alt="Drawing" style="width: 20%;"/>
 </div>

-Metalayers are small metadata for informing about the kind of data that is stored on a Caterva container.
+Metalayers are small metadata for informing about the kind of data that is stored on a Blosc2 container.
-Caterva specifies a metalayer on top of a Blosc2 container for storing multidimensional information.
-This metalayer can be modified so that the shapes can be updated.
+Caterva specifies its own metalayer for storing multidimensional information.
+This metalayer can be modified so that the shapes could be updated.

-You can use metalayers for adapting Caterva containers to your own needs.
+In general, you can use metalayers for adapting Blosc2 containers (and in particular, Caterva arrays) to your own needs.

 +++ {"slideshow": {"slide_type": "slide"}}